Is Solar Really Worth It?

 Your house is filled with appliances that use power to function – such as fridges, air cons, ovens, TVs, laptops etc. The power is measured in kilowatt hours (kWh).
 On your electricity bill, kWh are referred to as units (kWh and units are the same thing).

 Every unit of electricity your household uses, without a solar system, costs approximately 28c.
-The benefit of having solar is the fact you can avoid taking power from the grid and the charge of 28c per unit, simply by producing it yourself.
+The benefit of having solar is you avoid taking power from the grid, which charges out at 28c per unit.
 After a short while, the price of the solar system installation will be less than your electricity bills.

 But, it is important to utilise as much power during the day as possible.
-Solar systems only function during daylight hours, so one night time rolls around, your energy needs to come from the grid.
-Households with a solar system are paid to send their excess energy produced, back to the grid at a lower rate of about 7c per unit.
+Solar systems only function during daylight hours, so at night your energy needs to come from the grid.
+Households with a solar system are paid to send their excess energy produced, back to the grid at a lower rate of about 3c per unit.

-So it costs 28c to draw a unit from the grid at night, but you get paid 7c to send one unit back (that you don’t use during the day).
-To offset 1 unit of power at night time, you need to be pumping 4 units back into the grid during the day, which is a little more excessive.
+So it costs 28c to draw a unit from the grid at night, but you get paid 3c to send one unit back into the grid (that you don’t use during the day).
+To offset 1 unit of power at night time, you need to be pumping 9 units back into the grid during the day, which is a little more excessive.
 It’s not the most ideal use of your system but you will still see a reduction in your bills, over time.
 Running your appliances during the day (even when you are not home) will be more effective, as you can essentially use the free energy from your solar system.

 At this point, it seems fairly clear that solar is here to stay in Australia.
-With 2 million Aussies already having solar, there are now more than one panel installed per human!
+With more than 2 million Aussie households already having solar, there are now more than one panel installed per human!

 Virtually all industry analysts are predicting that solar (and battery storage) are Australia’s future of energy.